 July 19th, 2009, turned out to be something special for Olavi Niikanoff, as his fellow Danish Santas chose him to be crowned their "other" Santa of the Year --- in other words, a variation on the original tradition begun at the first Macy*s Thanksgiving Day Parade: the declaration of Santa Claus as King of the Kiddies.

-Here are the 22 Kings and Queens who have worn the Great Mantle with honour:
+Here are the 22 Kings and Queens who have honorably worn the Great Mantle:

 The wonder and silliness of the World Santa Claus Congress have perhaps their best representations in the photographs and video footage of the event's unofficial chronicler, Per Krogh Petersen, alias "Mr. Sputnik."
-See his new gallery here; and view a more extensive gallery of photos from previous World Santa Claus Congresses is available here.
+See his galleries here and here; and view a more extensive gallery of photos from previous World Santa Claus Congresses is available here.